What is a Standard Operating Procedure?

-An SOP template is a document format used to create an organization’s standard operating procedures and avoid common mistakes such as making them too long that no one will read them.
-SOP templates are also step-by-step in nature and used to prevent being too detailed that people could subjectively interpret standard operating procedures or too negative that people will not be encouraged to do them.
+An SOP template is a document used to create an organization’s standard operating procedures and avoid common mistakes such as making them too long that no one will read them.
+SOP templates have three common formats which are step-by-step guides, hierarchical steps, and flowcharts.
+They are all used to prevent being too detailed that people could subjectively interpret standard operating procedures or too negative that people will not be encouraged to do them.

 The Purpose of a Standard Operating Procedure Template